 Inventories are stated at the lower of cost and net realisable value.
-Cost is determined using the weighted average method.
+Cost is determined using the first-in, first-out (FIFO) method.
 The cost of inventories comprises cost of purchasing finished goods.
 Net realisable value is the estimated selling price in the ordinary course of business, less estimated costs of completion and selling expenses.